quannguyenminh103/BMIN5030_Final_Project/README.md

   search_trends_vs_cases.png: the plot showing some Google Search trends during COVID-19 pandemic along with the daily confirmed cases.

+  other_features_vs_cases.png: the plot showing some general features during COVID-19 pandemic along with the daily confirmed cases.

 Author: Quan Minh Nguyen

 Ph.D.
 Candidate in Bioengineering, University of Pennsylvania